Wycott/JukeBox/review.md

 - [x] **Solution file still references old-style project GUIDs (`FAE04EC0-...`) for test projects** The test projects use the legacy project type GUID (`FAE04EC0-301F-11D3-BF4B-00C04F79EFBC`) while the main projects use the SDK-style GUID (`9A19103F-16F7-4668-BE54-9A1E7A4F7556`).
 This is cosmetic and doesn't affect builds, but normalizing them would clean up the solution file.

+---

+## Post-Favourites Review

+### Medium Priority

+- [ ] **`Favourites.RecordPlay` writes to disk on every single play — potential performance issue**
+  Every song play triggers a JSON serialize + file write.
+For rapid `:f` / `:n` usage this could cause noticeable lag.
+Consider debouncing the save (e.g. save on exit or after a short delay) or only writing periodically.

+- [ ] **`Favourites` has no thread safety — concurrent access could corrupt state** If `RecordPlay` and `GetRandomFavourite` were ever called from different threads (e.g. future async playback), the `_playCounts` dictionary could be corrupted.
+Not a problem today with the single-threaded loop, but worth noting if the architecture evolves.

+- [ ] **`Favourites.RecordPlay` records the play even if `SongPlayer.PlaySong` fails**
+  In `JukeboxEngine.PlaySong`, `RecordPlay` is called unconditionally after `SongPlayer.PlaySong`.
+If the player catches an exception (invalid file, etc.), the song still gets counted as played.
+Move `RecordPlay` inside a success path or have `PlaySong` return a success indicator.

+- [ ] **`PlayRandomFavourite` can pick the same song repeatedly** `GetRandomFavourite` picks any random entry from the dictionary.
+There's no deduplication, so `:f` then `:n` could play the same song twice in a row.
+Consider tracking the last played favourite and excluding it from the next random pick.

+- [ ] **`JukeboxLibrary` references `JukeboxDomain` but only uses interfaces — unnecessary coupling**
+  `JukeboxLibrary.csproj` has a `ProjectReference` to `JukeboxDomain`, but `JukeboxEngine` only depends on interfaces from `JukeboxInterfaces`.
+The reference exists because the engine previously used `FileSystemParser` directly, but that's now injected.
+Remove the reference to keep the library layer clean.

+### Low Priority

+- [ ] **`Favourites` stores full file paths as dictionary keys — fragile if files move** If a user reorganises their music library, all favourites become orphaned entries that can never be played again.
+Consider storing a normalised key (e.g. artist + filename) or validating paths on load.

+- [ ] **`ListFavourites` shows all 100 entries with no pagination**
+  If the user has 100 favourites, `:l` dumps them all at once which scrolls off screen.
+Consider showing the top 20 with a "press any key for more" prompt, or limiting the display count.

+- [ ] **`ShowHelp` uses `ConsoleEngine` directly — inconsistent with other display methods**
+  Most text output goes through `DisplayEngine` (which handles colours), but `ShowHelp` writes directly via `ConsoleEngine.WriteALine`.
+This means help text is always the default console colour.
+Consider using `DisplayEngine` for consistency, or at minimum document the intentional difference.

+- [ ] **`ISongSources.DisplaySongCounts()` is a UI concern on a data interface**
+  The interface mixes data access (`Sources`) with presentation (`DisplaySongCounts`).
+This makes it harder to reuse `ISongSources` in a non-console context.
+Consider moving the display logic to the engine or a dedicated presenter.

+- [ ] **No unit tests for the `Favourites` class** `Favourites` has file I/O, trimming logic, and JSON serialization but no dedicated tests.
+The engine tests mock `IFavourites`, so the actual implementation is untested.
+Add tests using a temp file to verify `RecordPlay`, `GetTopFavourites`, `GetRandomFavourite`, trimming at 100, and corrupt JSON handling.

+- [ ] **`@` artist marker in search pattern is undocumented in help**
+  The `:?` help shows commands but doesn't mention the `@artist` search syntax (e.g. `*@stones`).
+Users won't discover this feature without reading the source code.